Select Attributes (Blending)

 This is an implementation of the backward elimination feature selection method.
 It selects the most relevant Attributes according to an model which is trained inside the Operator.
 For details see the documentation of the Forward Selection Operator.

 This Operator does not select Attributes, but filters (or select) Examples.
-Thus it is the similar operation as the Select Attributes but applied on Examples instead of Attributes.
+Thus, it does what Select Attributes does but applied to Examples instead of Attributes.

 This input port expects an ExampleSet for which you want to select Attributes from.